Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 ## Frechet Inception Distance Results

 To measure the quality of the generated images compared to the original ones, we use a technique called Frechet Inception Distance.
-Given the statistics of the real and the generated images, the distance is computed as an improvment of the Inception Score (IS) in the following way:
+Given the statistics of the real and the generated images, the distance is computed as an improvement of the Inception Score (IS) in the following way:
  <p align="center">
   <img src="https://github.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/blob/main/images/FID.png">
  </p>